wangziqi2013/wangziqi2013.github.io/_posts/2018-04-07-Concurrent-Certifications-by-Intervals-of-ts-in-distributed-dbms.markdown

 This paper prposes a different approach where transactions are not serialized by commit timestamps.
 Instead, each transaction computes an appropriate timestamp based on the version of data items in its read and write set.
-Accordingly, for each data item, two timestamps must be maintained to reflect the operations that committed transactions have performed on the item.
+Accordingly, for each data item, two timestamps must be maintained to reflect operations that committed transactions have performed on the item.
 The first is read timestamp (rt), which is updated when a transaction that read the data item commits.
 The second is write timestamp (wt), which is updated when a transaction that pre-writes the data item commits.
-Both timestamps never decrease.
-For wt,
+Both timestamps are made to never decrease.
+Each transactions is assigned an interval, initialized to [0, +&infin;).
+As they read and per-write data items, the interval is updated using the rt and wt of the data item to establish dependencies with committed transactions.
+When transaction commit, it selects an appropriate timestamp from the range as its ct, and notify all active transactions of the commit operation.
+Since timestamps are stored and computed in a distributed way, this enhanced OCC algorithm overcomes the drawback of a centralized counter.
+We describe the algorithm in detail in the next several sections.

+On transactional read, the wt of the data item is used to update transaction's interval.
+The interval is intersected with [wt, +&infin;).
+If after the intersection, the interval closes (i.e. the range contains zero available timestamp)